publiccodeyml/publiccode.yml/schema.md

 maintenance.
 Do not specify the software owner unless it is technically involved with the maintenance of the product as well.

+### Key `maintenance/maintainer-website`

+* Type: URL
+* Presence: optional (if there is a maintenance)

+This key points to the maintainer website.
+It can either point to the main institutional website, or to a more project-specific page or website.

 ### Key `maintenance/technical-contacts`

 * Type: array of objects